clearhaus/gateway-api-docs/README.md

   gateway-api-docs
 ```

-Some files a statically made when starting the hugo server.
+Some files are statically made when starting the Hugo server.
 - `.js` files
 - `.css` files